Finding Hope in Death: Lessons from Ecclesiastes, Shakespeare, Pascal, and C.S. Lewis

 Pascal was a genius by any measure.
 He was a scientist, mathematician, geometer, physicist, philosopher, polemicist, and theologian.
 He invented probability theory; he proved the existence of the vacuum, laid the foundations of integral calculus, performed what is called the first proper scientific experiment, established the principle that made possible the hydraulic press, demonstrated that air has weight, and many other things.

 Thus, Scrivener says, “If we think that Blaise Pascal was silly, that might not reflect on Blaise Pascal; it might be a sign that we have misunderstood him.”
 The podcast featuring Graham Tomlin linked above and embedded below does a great job explaining the misunderstanding.
-It is worth the 25 minutes to watch and listen, but I am going to summarize and add my own thoughts as I continue.
+It is worth the 25 minutes to watch and/or listen, but I am going to summarize and add my own thoughts as I continue.

 Continue reading “Understanding Pascal’s Wager”